jzempel/flask-exceptional/docs/index.rst

                                     errors are not tracked with
                                     Exceptional.
 Configure this value to
                                     capture error data in debug mode.
-For example, you may use a `PostBin`_ URL to debug your application.
-JSON error
+For example, you may use a `RequestBin`_
+                                    URL to debug your application.
+JSON
-                                    data is POSTed uncompressed to this
+                                    error data is POSTed uncompressed to
-                                    URL, whereas Exceptional requires the
+                                    this URL, whereas Exceptional requires
-                                    data to be compressed.
+                                    the data to be compressed.
 `EXCEPTIONAL_HTTP_CODES`            A list of codes for HTTP errors that
                                     will be tracked with Exceptional.